relizaio/reliza-cli/README.md

 `$RELIZA{SECRET.secret_key}` - where `secret_key` part must be set on the Reliza Hub.
 More so, the secret must be allowed for usage by particular instance.
 Finally, instance must have a property set for the sealed certificates, since we are only sending sealed certificates and not in plain text.

-## 7.3 Use Case: Replace Tags On Deployment Templates To Inject Correct Artifacts For GitOps Using Bundle And Version
+## 7.3 Use Case: Replace Tags On Deployment Templates To Inject Correct Artifacts For GitOps Using Bundle

-This use case is designed for the case when we have to deploy a specific version of a bundle.
+This use case is designed for the case when we have to deploy a specific version of a bundle or approved bundle by environment.
 Reliza CLI can be leveraged to update deployments with the correct version of artifacts that can be pushed to GitOps.

 Sample Command: